 Introduction / Reality Check

+The best case scenario will be that the child makes their own lunch but in my experience (10th year X 6 school lunches) this seldom happens.
+When I started to put some thought into this whole lunch-making process I came up with the idea of doing a chart, like a menu plan for the week with the child’s name followed by day of the week and their choice for lunch for each day.
+Then I sat back and really thought about it and said to myself FORGET IT!
 Having had several variations of rewards charts, job charts and pocket money charts fall by the wayside I just know that this is not going to work.
 Great in theory but not in practice.
 For starters too much planning is required and secondly kids will think that it’s great perhaps once but then the novelty will be gone and filling it out again will be a struggle and probably forgotten until Monday morning when it’s too late.
 You may as well accept that neither child nor parent will be disciplined enough to keep on filling in and sticking to the lunch chart.
 So what can you do?

 Find out what your child likes (ask them, make suggestions and ask what their friends have that they would like to try)

 Keep varying the lunches

 Use your freezer to stock up on standby items like bagels, wraps, pitas etc. and stock your store cupboard with long life sandwich items such as tuna, sweetcorn etc..

 Try to home-bake once in a while and freeze cupcakes, scones etc in useable sized batches

 Try to get the child to make their own lunch maybe once a week

 All schools will have their own lunch policies and most primary schools do not allow junk food.
 Some I feel go a little too far in not allowing any sweet things to feature in the lunchbox.
 Personally I see no harm in including a home-baked plain cupcake or a fruity muffin though the dentist may disagree with me.
 I would however advocate that the drink should just be plain water though I don’t agree with buying disposable plastic bottles of water and at home I have a filtered jug of tap water in the fridge that I use for filling reusable drink bottles.